WICG/focus-visible/README.md

 1. Add a new keyword value to the outline shorthand that represents whatever the default UA `::focus-ring` is.
 Then authors can do:

         custom-texty-element:focus {
-            outline: platform-default-focus-outline-style-bikeshed;
+            outline: platform-default-focus-outline-style-foo;
         }

 2. Add a new CSS property that controls "keyboard modality" vs non-"keyboard modality" behavior, e.g.

         custom-texty-element {
-            show-focus-ring-bikeshed: always | keyboard-only;
+            show-focus-ring-foo: always | keyboard-only;
         }

-_("`-bikeshed`" placeholder indicates that these names are by no means final!)_
+_("`-foo`" placeholder indicates that these names are by no means final!)_

 While either of these primitives would suffice, having both would provide more flexibility for authors.